| |

-French country interior decorating has some character traits that really are distinctly French.
-It has its own way of ...
+French country interior decorating has some traits that really are distinctly French.
+See if you can spot them on a Virtual Tour of authentic French provincial homes!
+Featured on this page are ways to ...

-... using antique fabrics in wonderfully creative ways.
+♦ use antique fabrics in very creative ways.

-The fluidity of boundaries between home and outdoors, and the inventive use of ornament and textiles are probably the most conspicuous aspects of authentic French country interior design ...
+The fluidity of boundaries between home and outdoors, and the inventive use of ornament and textiles are probably the most conspicuous aspects of authentically French country interior design.

 To be sure, France is rather large - so the look of French country interior decorating will differ greatly between, for example,

-A chair like the one in this picture would be perfectly at home in French country decor along the German or Swiss border, but not at all among the cool blue-and-white of, say, La Rochelle on the Atlantic coast, only 500 miles away.
+A chair like the one to the left would be perfectly at home in French country home decor along the German or Swiss border, but not at all among the cool blue-and-white of, say, La Rochelle on the Atlantic coast, only 500 miles away.

 Interestingly, most people outside France find that French country interior design is really summed up in the farmhouses and cottages of Provence.

-The south-eastern corner of France, with its seductive scents of lavender, rose, herbs and honey, is what most of us have in mind when we think (or dream) of French country home design.
+The south-eastern corner of France, with its seductive scents of lavender, roses, herbs and honey, is what most of us have in mind when we think (or dream) of French country home decorating.

 Most of France is blessed with a wonderful climate, and French country living is practically synonymous with fabulous food and fine wine (deservedly so, in my humble opinion!)